 All that craziness tends to spill into the fashion realm as well.
 And with the ever-present camera-phone, it’s likely that any ill-advised outfit choices won’t actually stay in Vegas.
 Instead, they’ll make their way onto someone’s feed, somewhere.

 Whether you’re heading to Vegas for a bachelorette party, wedding, or a girls getaway, your trip can be stylish and comfortable.
 Some may use the destination as an excuse for tacky or overly sexy outfit choices, but you’ll sidestep that fate gracefully.
-Learn what to wear in Las Vegas with our Vegas fashion dos and don’ts below, plus outfit ideas to make your trip to Sin City is one you’ll want to show off in the feeds.
+Learn what to wear in Vegas with our Vegas fashion dos and don’ts below.
+You’ll also be inspired by our outfit ideas that’ll make your trip to Sin City one you’ll want to show off in the feeds.

 The Strip is 4.2 miles long and walking is often easier than driving.
 Those gladiator sandals may look amazing with your denim shorts, but they’re going to destroy your feet and leave you with odd tan lines.
 Opt for a stylish pair of comfy flip flops, sandals or even tennis shoes — chunky dad sneakers are trending right now, and that’s a good thing!
 Also, Lasvegashowto.com has tips on how to make your walk on The Strip enjoyable.

 2. Do wear sunscreen.

 Las Vegas averages 264 days of sun each year.
 There’s a pretty good chance you’ll face that hot desert sun, so it’s really important to protect your skin — not just your face but your neck, chest, shoulders and legs too.

 3. Do elevate your outfit with one statement accessory.